Clocks & watches: the representation of movement That represents time.

 We revisit many of these timepieces 20 to 30 years after their original production, offering them to a "now" that eagerly receives them.

 The multi-layered sapphire crystal bears different screen printed graphics at each level, which is what creates the unique floating effect on these watches and chronographs.
-A very subtile and clever design requiring high manufacturing skills and means, the sapphire crystal was costly, and difficult to cut in thin layers.
-The high cost of manufacturing is what put these watches out of production.

 This collection of eleven wrist watches and chronographs are all original edition, designed with four chronographs and made with three layers of sapphire crystal.